nemmusu/gpt-api/README.md

 pyinstaller --onefile --name "GUI_ChatGPT" gui.pyw --hidden-import=gpt --hidden-import=argparse --hidden-import=configparser --hidden-import=openai --hidden-import=PyQt5.QtCore --hidden-import=PyQt5.QtWidgets
 ```

 This command creates a single executable file named "GUI_ChatGPT" using "gui.pyw" as the entry point.
-It also specifies some hidden dependencies like "gpt", "argparse", "configparser", "openai", "PyQt5.QtCore", and "PyQt5.QtWidgets" that need to be included in the executable.
+Hidden dependencies such as "gpt", "argparse", "configparser", "openai", "PyQt5.QtCore", and "PyQt5.QtWidgets" are also specified to be included in the executable.

 ### cx_Freeze <a name="cxfreeze"></a>
 To create an executable using cx_Freeze, you need to install cx_Freeze on your system.
 You can do this using the following command: